akshatrastogi25/Web-Scrapper/README.md

 # Web-Scrapper
-## It tells about the upcoming movies of 2020.
+## It tells about the upcoming movies of 2020 as BookMyShow does.